72squared/redpipe/docs/disclaimer.rst

 Lua Scripting
 -------------
-Lua scripting is only barely supported in `redis-py-cluster`.
+Lua scripting is only barely supported in redis cluster.
 You can make it work if you don't bother with script registration or evalsha.
 That's because it is too hard to know for sure when running a command whether or not the node in the cluster will have it already.
 And it gets especially complicated in pipeline scenarios and pipelined failover scenarios.